 For the past three weeks, I’ve been talking with my friend, Lindsey.
 She lives in the same area as me, and we have attended the same 12-Step group, so we know each other personally, and we hang out.
 I’m so grateful that she’s spent this time with me.

 If you have not heard the last three episodes with Lindsey, I encourage you to go back and start from three weeks ago and listen to them in order so you’re up to date and have the full story.

 What Is The Difference Between Benchmarks And Boundaries?

 Today, we’re going to start talking about benchmarks.
 Benchmarks aren’t boundaries.
 You set a boundary and then you wait for benchmarks.
-For example, if your boundary is a separation and one of your benchmarks is that they do a polygraph and then you can see how the polygraph went, or one of your benchmarks might be that they take accountability.

 A benchmark is something that they do, and a boundary is something that you do, and that’s the difference.
 We’re just going to jump right into this conversation about benchmarks.

 Anne: Talk about some of the benchmarks you have now, for this boundary.